dustinpfister/blog_posts/_posts/lodash_sortby.md

 ## 3 - Conclusion

 That will be it for now when it comes to the lodash sort by method as well as various other lodash features that I have covered in this content.
+If you enjoyed this post you might want to check out my [main post on lodash](/2019/02/15/lodash) in general, or maybe one of my [many other lodash posts](/categories/lodash/).